DataTables/KeyTable/Readme.md

 # Basic usage

-FixedHeader is initialised using the `keys` option in the DataTables constructor - a simple boolean `true` will enable the feature.
+KeyTable is initialised using the `keys` option in the DataTables constructor - a simple boolean `true` will enable the feature.
 Further options can be specified using this option as an object - see the documentation for details.

 ```js
 $(document).ready( function () {